lihanshu/NWPU-Thesis-Template/README.md

 ## Acknowledgments

-- This template was created by [me](https://github.com/lihanshu), a student at Northwestern Polytechnical University.
-If you have any questions or comments about the template, please feel free to contact me via email (1078672816@mail.nwpu.edu.cn) if you have any issues or feedback.
+- This template was created by [Chao Zhang](https://github.com/lihanshu) and [YushunXiang](https://github.com/YushunXiang), students at Northwestern Polytechnical University.
+If you have any questions or comments about the template, please feel free to contact me via email (lihanshu29@gmail.com) if you have any issues or feedback.
 I will do my best to maintain this template until graduation.
 - Special thanks to Classmate Guan for their assistance with the PDF version(based Word) and [Classmate Wang](https://github.com/whznpu) for testing the template.
 - Contributions to this template are welcome!
 If you find a bug or have a suggestion for improvement, please open an issue or submit a pull request.